jina-ai/GSoC/README.md

 For questions about how to create a good proposal, please refer to the [proposal guide](https://google.github.io/gsocguides/student/writing-a-proposal) from GSoC.

 Submissions need to be made via email.
-Please send your proposals to jyoti.bisht@jina.ai before the deadline as mentioned in the [program timeline](https://developers.google.com/open-source/gsoc/timeline).
+Please send your proposals to google-soc@jina.ai before the deadline as mentioned in the [program timeline](https://developers.google.com/open-source/gsoc/timeline).

 ## What you will get